DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

   - Teacher training courses
 ---

-For teaching the next generation of citizens you’re entitled to a competitive salary, generous holidays, and a substantial pension.
+For helping to shape the next generation you’re entitled to a competitive salary, generous holidays, and a substantial pension.

 Figures are for teachers in the 2022/23 academic year.